Our pick of the biggest and best UK Art Competitions 2019-2020 with dates, deadlines, prizes, categories and entry fees…

 Visit Ashurst Emerging Artist Prize

-The 4th John Ruskin Prize is organised by the fine people at The Big Draw and Guild of St. George.
-This year’s theme is: Hand & Eye: Master of All Trades in The Age of Jack – a celebration of the artist as polymath (like Ruskin himself).
-2017 marks the first year that The Prize will be open to makers and craftspeople, as well as fine artists over 18 and working in the UK.
-The top prize winner will receive £3000, 2nd prize £1000 and a Student Prize of £1000.
-20 finalists will be included in an exhibition at The Millennium Gallery, Sheffield 21st June – 8th October 2017 where the three main winners will be announced at a private view in June 2017.
+2019 competition closed for entry.
+Now in it’s 5th year the John Ruskin Prize is organised by the fine people at The Big Draw and Guild of St. George.
+This year coincides with the bicentenary of Ruskin’s birth and the theme for 2019’s prize is: Agent’s Of Change – an opportunity for creatives to “consider their role as catalysts of change, critics, social and political commentators and material innovators”.
+The prize is open to makers and craftspeople as well as fine artists over 18 and working in the UK.
+The top prize winner receives £3000, 2nd prize £1000 and a Student Prize of £1000.
+25 finalists will be selected to exhibit at The Holden Gallery at Manchester School of Art where the three main winners will be announced at a private view on 11th July.
+Sign up for their newsletter for entry updates.
 Entry fees are 1 artwork: £12 for 1 artwork, £15 for 2 artworks and £20 for 3 artworks (with reduced rates for students).

 Visit John Ruskin Prize

-And so concludes our UK Art Competitions 2017 post.
-We’ll add any further competitions as they get nearer.
-Good luck if you decide to enter any and let us know if you’re successful.
+And so concludes this UK Art Competitions 2019-2020 post.
+I’ll add more competition dates when they’re announced.
+Good luck if you decide to enter and let me know if you win!